All India Bakchod: Effects

 As a result of these allegations, Bhat was asked to step away from the company and Khamba was put on indefinite leave.
 Both were fired from their roles as judges on the talent show Comicstaan and other Amazon projects.
 Khamba was fired from his position as showrunner on Gormint.
 The company's web television show On Air With AIB was canceled.
-Chintu Ka Birthday (Chintu's Birthday), an AIB produced film, was dropped from the 2018 MAMI Mumbai Film Festival and its Netflix release was cancelled.
+Chintu Ka Birthday, an AIB produced film, was dropped from the 2018 MAMI Mumbai Film Festival and its Netflix release was cancelled.

 Dissolution

 On 8 October 2018, Khamba and Bhat were asked to leave AIB due to their involvement and complicit behaviour in separate sexual harassment allegations.
 Subsequently, Bhat was asked to step away from the company and Khamba was put on indefinite leave.
 The two were also fired from various roles they individually held on other shows.
-The company's web television show was cancelled entirely by its network, Hotstar, mid-season.
+The company's web television show was cancelled entirely by its network, Disney+ Hotstar, mid-season.
 In October 2018, the company was temporarily shut down and was steering towards permanent closure.
 In May 2019, they issued a statement that confirmed that their entire staff was let go, that Bhat's suspension was lifted (but he would not be allowed to return as CEO) and that Khamba had cut all ties with the company.
 Bhat, Joshi and Shakya have since re-entered the comedy circuit and continue to be associated with the company's name.
 Khamba, dissatisfied with an independent inquiry into the allegation against him, decided to leave the company and start another comedic venture.

 At the time of dissolution, Bhat, Joshi, Shakya and Khamba each owned 25 per cent of the company.
 As of March 2018, the company collectively owed the founders just over $51,000 from loans.
 In May 2019, AIB announced that their YouTube channel was dead for the foreseeable future.
 On 26 and 27 May 2020, they broke their silence on Instagram and Twitter respectively to announce the world satellite premiere of Chintu Ka Birthday.
 The trailer of the film was uploaded to AIB's YouTube channel on 29 May 2020.